BrutalTeam/go-netbox/docs/WritableTunnelRequest.md

 ### NewWritableTunnelRequest

-`func NewWritableTunnelRequest(name string, encapsulation PatchedWritableTunnelRequestEncapsulation, ) *WritableTunnelRequest`
+`func NewWritableTunnelRequest(encapsulation PatchedWritableTunnelRequestEncapsulation, ) *WritableTunnelRequest`

 NewWritableTunnelRequest instantiates a new WritableTunnelRequest object This constructor will assign default values to properties that have it defined,